MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 Your app can send messages to the web content that's within the WebView2 control, and receive messages from that web content.
 Messages are sent as strings or JSON objects.

-You can optionally post and receive DOM objects along with your message via the `additionalObjects` parameter of `PostWebMessageAsJson` (.NET, WinRT) or via `PostWebMessageAsJsonWithAdditionalObjects` (Win32).
+You can optionally post and receive DOM objects along with your message, via the `additionalObjects` parameter of `PostWebMessageAsJson` (.NET, WinRT) or via `PostWebMessageAsJsonWithAdditionalObjects` (Win32).
 The WebView2 `CoreWebView2FileSystemHandle` class represents the DOM `FileSystemHandle`, and `CoreWebView2File` represents the DOM `File`.
 See also [`chrome.webview.postMessageWithAdditionalObjects`](../reference/javascript/webview.yml#webview2script-webview-postmessagewithadditionalobjects-member(1)) in the JavaScript Reference.

 ##### [.NET/C#](#tab/dotnetcsharp)